generalustelaru/ophir-2d/RULES.md

 ### Setup and goal

-At game start, unique locations are randomly assigned to each zone.
+At game start, unique locations are randomly assigned to each map zone.
 Two natural barriers are also placed as to restrict passage between adjacent zones.
+Each player will now have to select a specialist card.
+The card provides a unique special ability, some starting Favor, and, usually, a Speciality Good.

+You can switch between the map and specialist offer by clicking the bottom show/hide button.

 The Temple (blue location icon) is under construction and requires donations of precious Metals to progress.
 After every 3rd donation, Metal prices will increase.
 Once the Temple is complete, the game ends and scores are tallied.
 Progress on the Temple can be monitored on the botttom left Temple Placard.
 The number of donations required varies with the number of players.